Akaflieg-Freiburg/enroute/README.md

 * Download the app for Android on [Google Play](https://play.google.com/store/apps/details?id=de.akaflieg_freiburg.enroute).

+* Download the app for Linux Desktop on [flathub.org](https://flathub.org/apps/details/de.akaflieg_freiburg.enroute).
+It might also be listed in your software management app.

 ## Information for developers

 * Please have a look at the [wiki pages](https://github.com/Akaflieg-Freiburg/enroute/wiki).

 * There is extensive [API documentation](https://akaflieg-freiburg.github.io/enroute/APIdoc) for the C++ classes.

+* GitHub automatically generates unsigned android debug binaries on every push.
+Go to [this page](https://github.com/Akaflieg-Freiburg/enroute/actions?query=workflow%3A%22Compile+on+Android%22) and click on the relevant element in the list.